Alvor1991/PP4-Physio/README.md

 The primary objective of PhysioApp is to deliver individualized care plans that cater to each client's unique needs.
 Users can easily book appointments and access valuable resources to support their journey toward optimal physical and mental well-being.

+Sports Therapy Booking is a personal website designed to help market my skills as a therapist and facilitate clients in scheduling appointments with me.
+The site provides a professional platform to showcase my expertise, share valuable health tips, and connect with clients seeking sports therapy services.

+The main objective of the site is to offer users a seamless way to book therapy sessions, view available treatments, and manage their appointments.
+In addition to serving as a booking tool, this site will eventually expand to include a blog section where I can share tips and insights on sports therapy, as well as the potential to host profiles for additional therapists as the business grows.

 Visit the deployed website [here](https://physioapp.onrender.com).

 ## Table of Contents